MilaNLProc/contextualized-topic-models/README.rst

 Make **sure** you read the doc a bit.
 The cross-lingual topic modeling requires to use a ZeroShot model and it is trained only on **ONE** language;
 with the power of multilingual BERT it can then be used to predict the topics of documents in unseen languages.
-For more details you can read the two papers mentioned above.
+For more details, you can read the two papers mentioned above.

 Jump start Tutorial